anirbangupta7044/sample-repository/README.md

 # sample-repository
-This is my first Repo. on IT
+This is my first Repository on GitHub.
+I just have edited the Readme.md file in here.